goongoguma/Udemy/Understanding TypeScript/Memo.md

 ## 16. Creating custom Types with Type Aliases

-- Suppose we want to create a `complex2` variable that works same with `complex` variable above.
+- Suppose we want to create a `complex2` variable that works same as `complex` variable above.

 ```js
 let complex2: { data: number[], output: (all: boolean) => number[] } = {